Matthew-Hughes3488/Matthew-Hughes3488/README.md

 - 👋 Hi, I’m Matthew Hughes.
-Currently a final year artficial intelligence and computer sceince student at the university of Birmingham
+Recent graduate with a degree in artficial intelligence and computer sceince student at the university of Birmingham
 - 📫 How to reach me: 12hughesm@gmail.com

 <!---